JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_report_210370190/index.md

 \dfig{body;JuliaRL_MADDPG_KuhnPoker.png;Result of the experiment.}

-However, `KuhnPoker` is not good choice to show the performance of **MADDPG**.
-For testing the performance of the algorithm, I add [`SpeakerListenerEnv`](https://juliareinforcementlearning.org/docs/rlenvs/#ReinforcementLearningEnvironments.SpeakerListenerEnv-Tuple{}) into [ReinforcementLearningEnvironments.jl](https://juliareinforcementlearning.org/docs/rlenvs), which is a simple cooperative multi-agent game.
+However, `KuhnPoker` is not a good choice to show the performance of **MADDPG**.
+For testing the algorithm, I add [`SpeakerListenerEnv`](https://juliareinforcementlearning.org/docs/rlenvs/#ReinforcementLearningEnvironments.SpeakerListenerEnv-Tuple{}) into [ReinforcementLearningEnvironments.jl](https://juliareinforcementlearning.org/docs/rlenvs), which is a simple cooperative multi-agent game.

 Since two player have different dimensions of state and action in the `SpeakerListenerEnv`, the policy and the trajectory are customized as below:
 ```Julia